 “Arsenal pipped us to it that season, but we’d been ahead of them for quite a while.
 I always remember the last north London derby at Highbury we went 1-0 up, Robbie Keane scored.
 We played really really well, Michael Carrick was fantastic on the day.

 “Thierry Henry came off the bench and scored.
 You think back to that game and think to yourself, ‘If we’d have beaten them that day it would have finished them off and that very last game wouldn’t have been the be all and end all.'”

-The results of the investigation into Lasagnagate determined there were no traces of food poisoning, and instead the Spurs players were simply struck down by a virus passed among themselves.
+The results of the investigation into Lasagnegate determined there were no traces of food poisoning, and instead the Spurs players were simply struck down by a virus passed among themselves.

 But as one of the members of the squad that managed to avoid illness, we can’t help but be intrigued by what Reid tucked into at the buffet the night before.

-Reid laughs once more: “I didn’t have the lasagna!”
+Reid laughs once more: “I didn’t have the lasagne!”